Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/force_field.rst

 | `save_interactions` | Store interactions into the classifier data structure.
 Default is false.     |
 +---------------------+------------------------------------------------------------------------------+

-Here are 4 examples with YAML:
+Here are four YAML examples:

 .. code-block:: yaml